-"This is for what your own hands have sent on before, and because Allah is not in the least unjust to the servants" Qur'an: (8: 51)
+"And Allah is not in the least unjust to His servants" - Qur'an: (Chapter 8 Verse 51)

 FROM THE SHADOW OF A TREE TO THE SHADOW OF ISLAM

 Taif is a fertile green area around Mecca in Saudi Arabia.
 It has plenty of fruit gardens and a pleasant climate.